 Collisions between SEPTA buses and pedestrians are especially frightening due to the high risk of catastrophic injury to the pedestrian.
 Accidents involving pedestrians frequently occur in crosswalks when buses fail to yield the right of way to pedestrians.
 In addition, persons lawfully using the sidewalk are commonly struck by bus mirrors which extend over the curb.

-If you are hit by a bus as pedestrian, you may be entitled to compensatory damages such as payment of your medical bills, pain and suffering, lost wages and loss of earnings capacity.
-If you are seriously hurt, don’t wait to consult with experienced personal injury lawyer who can help make a claim for file a lawsuit against SEPTA for your injuries.
+If you are hit by a bus as a pedestrian, you may be entitled to compensatory damages such as payment of your medical bills, pain and suffering, lost wages and loss of earning capacity.
+If you are seriously hurt, don’t wait to consult with an experienced personal injury lawyer who can help make a claim for file a lawsuit against SEPTA for your injuries.

 Your Time to File a Claim is Limited

 Although many people think SEPTA is run by the City of Philadelphia, it is actually an agency of the Commonwealth of Pennsylvania.
 There are strict regulations and notice requirements that must be met to bring a claim against SEPTA.
 If you fail to follow these rules, you may be precluded from filing a personal injury claim.
 Therefore, time is of the essence after a collision!
 Don’t wait to contact an experienced SEPTA accident lawyer in Philadelphia to handle your personal injury case.